insaiyancvk/AnimeClassifier/README.md

 ![](/assets/demo.png)

-Anime character classifier trained on _ResNet50_.
+Anime character classifier where all the data was collected, trained on _ResNet50_.
 Trained and deployed using `PyTorch`.

 The anime include: Attack On Titan, Dragon Ball Z/Super, Naruto, One Piece.